UPDATE APRIL 15, 2026: KANSAS law banned 7-OH. Kratom ban likely to pass as governor unlikely to veto

 Not even a year ago, HF612, a bill that would regulate kratom and make it illegal to sell anything with a concentration above 2% of 7-OH was recommended passage by the Iowa House’s Public Safety subcommittee on March 4, 2025, but never advanced to a vote.

-Introduced on February 6th, SB497 adds kratom to schedule I of the uniform controlled substances act, making all kratom illegal and criminalizing Kansan kratom consumers The bill currently sits in the Senate Committee on Public Health and Welfare.
-A hearing will be held on Monday, February 16, 2026, at 8:30 AM in Room 142-S of the Kansas Statehouse, SW 8th & SW Van Buren, Topeka, Kansas.
+Introduced on February 6th, SB497 adds kratom to schedule I of the uniform controlled substances act, making all kratom illegal and criminalizing Kansan kratom consumers.
+On March 5, the bill passed the Senate 33-5.
+It currently sits in the Health and Human Services committee as of March 17.
+Two hearings on March 11 and March 16 were cancelled.

 MICHIGAN

-Michigan House introduced HB5538 on February 19 that would ban the sale and production of kratom or any “synthetic variant” of kratom (such as 7-OH).
+Michigan House introduced HB5537 on February 19 that would ban the sale and production of kratom or any “synthetic variant” of kratom (such as 7-OH).
 Penalties for a first offense could include fines and imprisonment.
-Possession of kratom would steal be legal.
+Possession of kratom would remain legal.

 The bill is technically bipartisan (29 Republicans and one Democrat have co-sponsored).
 It was introduced, read a first time, and referred to the Committee On Regulatory Reform on February 19.